-Fresh water use by mature oil sands mining operations continues to decrease, despite significant increases in production.
+Fresh water use by mature oil sands mining operations is similar to the use in the 1980s and 90s, despite significant increases in production.

 In situ operators use deep saline acquifers as an alternative to fresh water wherever possible.

-The Athabasca River Water Management Framework sets mandatory limits on withdrawals that maintains flows at or near natural conditions.
+The Athabasca River Water Management Framework sets mandatory limits on withdrawals that maintain flows near natural conditions.